 Hulk Rating: /10

 This post was entered into my joint blogathon with Thoughts All Sorts.
-Other reviews with this cast include Michael Caine in Surrender, The Swarm, The Hand, Bullseye, The Prestige and more.
-Robert Duvall stars in Network.
-Larry Hagman in many of my Dallas posts and a post on his character JR Ewing.
+Other reviews with this cast include Michael Caine in Bullseye, The Prestige and more.
+Robert Duvall in Network.
+Larry Hagman in many Dallas posts and a post on his character JR Ewing.
 Hagman was tributed in my Darlin Dallaser’s Blogathon.
 Donald Sutherland was reviewed in Kelly’s Heroes and Catholic Boys.
 Donald Pleasence stars in my Halloween review.
-Click on these actors tags to find more reviews.
 Jenny Agutter stars in Dominique and An American Werewolf in London and Jean Marsh in my Willow post.